stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 Such parenthetical searches follow the [order of operations](https://en.wikipedia.org/wiki/Order_of_operations), like in math equations.
 In the first example, the search will first combine all the articles with the keyword of **Ohio** to all the articles with the keyword **Virginia**, creating a large collection of search results.
 Afterward, the keyword **unemployment** will be applied to that collection using the `AND` operator, yielding the final search results that look for sources dealing with unemployment in either Virginia and Ohio.
-Similarly, the second example creates a large collection of results that share the subjects **cognitive** and **linguistics**, then all the items having the term **childhood** are removed from the results.
+Similarly, the second example creates a large collection of results that share the subjects **cognitive** and **linguistics**, then all the items having the term **childhood** are removed from the results using the NOT operator.

 {{< /details >}}